 Your failure is just one of the many "tries" you will have.
 It's just a single spec in time before you reap your laurels.
 Just one chapter in your life if you may.
 That's it.

 But your story doesn't end here.
 There is more to your life than just this failure.
-No one will ever predict with what life will give them.
+No one will ever predict what life will give them.
 This may not make sense, but future opportunities will land your way as you look for it.

 And that excruciating failure will totally make sense as you connect the dots looking back.
 You will understand that the failure was necessary in order for you to succeed.